 Once growth hormone treatment has begun, regular follow-up exams must be scheduled to evaluate results, check for side effects, and adjust the child's dosage when needed.
-Endocrinologists typically check patients a minimum of every four to six months when they are on GH treatment.
-At each checkup, the child will be carefully measured for growth and generally examined.
+Endocrinologists typically check patients a minimum of every four to six months when they are receiving GH treatment.
+At each checkup, the child will be carefully measured for growth and have a general physical exam.
 Periodically, the follow-up visits may also involve tests for:

-- thyroid levels (blood test);

-- insulin or glucose levels (blood test);
+- Thyroid hormone levels (blood test); - insulin or glucose levels (blood test);

 - IGF-1 and IGFBP-3 levels (blood test);

 - bone age (x-ray);

 - scoliosis (physical exam or x-ray);

-- secondary sexual characteristics (physical exam); and
+- secondary sexual characteristics (physical exam), such as pubic hair; and

 - sleep apnea (sleep study).